 - 8. Users.
-The primary users of this evaluation will be: - The CO and its partners in decision-making related notably to programme implementation and/or design, country strategy and partnerships. - Given RB's core functions the RB is expected to use the evaluation findings to provide strategic guidance, programme support and oversight, - OEV will use the evaluation findings to feed into an annual synthesis of all OpEvs and will reflect upon the evaluation process to refine its OpEv approach, as required.
+The primary users of this evaluation will be: - The CO and its partners in decision-making related notably to programme implementation and/or design, country strategy and partnerships.
+The CO will use the lessons and recommendations when designing the next programming cycle in 2016.

+- Given RB's core functions the RB is expected to use the evaluation findings to provide strategic guidance, programme support and oversight.
+The recommendations are also expected to be useful for the five other countries that are part of the WFP/Russian Federation partnership.
+The evaluation provides an important opportunity to look at the project in a broader context to contribute to lessons learned on the regional school feeding programme. - OEV will use the evaluation findings to feed into an annual synthesis of all OpEvs and will reflect upon the evaluation process to refine its OpEv approach, as required.